-Notice thought that in the end Batts snaps out of passive aggressiveness to being purely aggressive.
+Notice though that in the end, Batts snaps out of passive-aggressiveness to being purely aggressive.

 11. Tentative Aggression

-Sometimes it’s not just reports but also bosses avoid direct confrontation.
+Sometimes it’s not just employees but also bosses who avoid direct confrontation.

-And if he feels he is unjustly targeted, he should be a bit stronger in his replies.
-Shaking his head instead is a typical sign that he is building resentment for what he perceives is unfair nitpicking.
+And if the employee feels he is unjustly targeted, he should be a bit stronger in his replies.
+Shaking his head instead is a typical sign that he is building resentment for what he perceives as unfair nitpicking.

 Eva and Christie live together and they do grocery shopping every week when they drive to a mall: it’s cheaper there.

 In the morning Eva goes for the milk only to find there’s nothing inside.

 Christie: oh my boyfriend was over yesterday, he probably had some, sorry!

 Depending on her personality, Eva can answer in three ways:

 Aggressive: well, you should try thinking, if you can figure out how. .
 Is your boyfriend contributing to the household budget now?
 I hope he enjoyed my milk.